-Greens such as spinach contain Vitamin A and C. Whilst Vitamin C helps the body absorb iron for healthy hair growth, Vitamin A helps the follicles produce sebum to keep your scalp and hair.
+Greens such as spinach contain Vitamins A & C. Vitamin C helps the body absorb iron for healthy hair growth.
+Vitamin A helps the follicles produce sebum for a hydrated scalp and hair.

 Don’t overheat your scalp.

 Hot water can dehydrate the scalp.
 One of the most common problems for scalp health is a dry scalp.
-A dry, itchy scalp is not only uncomfortable, but the buildup of flakes and sebum can also combine to clog up the follicles and prevent hair growth.
+A dry, itchy scalp is not only uncomfortable, but the build-up of flakes and sebum can also combine to clog up the follicles and prevent hair growth.

 Above all, wash your hair in lukewarm water and avoid getting too much heat on the scalp from heated styling appliances.
 Turn down the heat on the hairdryer and use short blasts of heat when drying the hair.

-Salon Know How: Healthy Hair Tips
+Salon Know-How: Healthy Hair Tips

 Good hair care starts with a routine.

-I know there’s lots of advice out there about not washing your hair too often but quite frankly we don’t agree.
+I know there’s lots of advice about not washing your hair too often.
+I don’t agree.
 If you don’t keep your scalp clean, it can become clogged with oil and dirt.
-So if you want to promote healthy hair growth, keep your follicles clean.
+So if you want to promote healthy hair growth, keep your scalp clean.